chaimleib/resume/resume.md

 ## Goals

-* Backend, full-stack, cloud, or embedded systems engineering
+* Backend, full-stack, cloud engineering
 * Protect privacy, empower the customer

 ## Skills

-**Coding**: More than 20 years of experience; first website at age 11.
-Recent work experience in _Go, C# .Net, JavaScript/Node.js, TypeScript, Java, Python, MySQL, bash, zsh, ash and dash;_ less recent work in _Perl, PHP, Ruby, Visual Basic .Net, ladder logic, PLC structured text, LISP._ Education and personal project experience in _most of these and also C, C++, Objective-C, Swift, awk, Scheme, Matlab/Octave, Verilog._ Can write parallel and concurrent code.
+**Coding**: More than 20 years of experience.
+Recent experience in _Go/Golang (7 yrs), C# .Net (11 yrs), JavaScript/Node.js (15 yrs), Python (15 yrs), Ruby (8 yrs), TypeScript and FlowScript (7 yrs), Java (13 yrs), C (17 yrs), PHP (14 yrs) MySQL (13 yrs), awk (6 yrs), bash (21 yrs), zsh (6 yrs), ash (6 yrs) and dash (8 yrs);_ less recent experience in _Perl, C++, Objective-C, Swift, Matlab, Octave, Verilog, Visual Basic .Net, Lua, ladder logic, PLC structured text/IEC 61131-3, Scheme, LISP._ Can write parallel and concurrent code.
 Creates _parsers, compilers and interpreters_ for new mini-languages. &gt;50 languages.

-**Web technologies**: Full stack web and cloud development using _GCP and AWS; MySQL, NoSQL, ElasticSearch, Redis, CouchDB, React, Angular, jQuery, Webpack, npm/yarn, Docker, Kubernetes, SRE._
+**Web technologies**: Full stack web and cloud development using _GCP (7 yrs) and AWS (2 yrs); MySQL (13 yrs), NoSQL (8 yrs), React (7 yrs), Angular (1 yr), jQuery (13 yrs), Webpack (8 yrs), npm/yarn (8 yrs), Docker (7 yrs), Kubernetes (1 yr), ElasticSearch (1 yr), Redis (1 yr), CouchDB (1 yr), SRE (7 yrs), Datadog (6 yrs), PagerDuty (on-call 4 yrs)._

-**Team process and systems engineering**: Designs build systems and cloud apps, and procedures for the problem and the team, some of which have been battle-tested for six years and are still going strong.
+**Team process and systems engineering**: Designs long-lasting build systems and cloud apps, and procedures for the problem and the team, some of which have been battle-tested for six years and are still going strong.
+Seeks out feedback for improvements to training, tooling and architecture.

 **Security and privacy**: Catches potential attack vectors at code review.
 Protects coworkers' and customers' privacy as a matter of deep personal conviction to "do no harm," while allowing the power and flexibility to get the job done, and done well.

-**Algorithms and Data Structures**: _MaxMSP music synthesis and analysis, robot control, machine learning, OCR, pathfinding, 3D graphics and raytracing, operating systems_
+**Algorithms and Data Structures**: _recursive data structures and algorithms, big-O memory and performance analysis, robot control with state machines, machine learning, OCR, pathfinding, 3D graphics and raytracing, operating systems, filesystems, relational and nonrelational databases_

-**Continuous Integration Testing**: _Jenkins, TravisCI, CircleCI, GitHub Actions_
+**Continuous Integration and End-to-End Testing**: _Jenkins (8 yrs), TravisCI (13 years), CircleCI (1 yr), GitHub Actions (1 yr), Selenium (8 yrs), headless Chromium (1 yr), Docker (7 yrs)_

-**Data Processing and Visualization**: Log analysis and histograms, multi-sensor fusion, timeseries visualization and regression curves, principal component analysis, neural networks. _Google StackDriver, Google BigQuery, Splunk, awk, Gnuplot, Python, Matlab, Octave, LabView_
+**Data Processing and Visualization**: Log analysis and histograms, music synthesis and analysis, FFT, multi-sensor fusion, timeseries visualization and regression curves, principal component analysis, neural networks. _Google StackDriver, Google BigQuery, Splunk, awk, Gnuplot, Python, Matlab, Octave, LabView, MaxMSP_

 **Other**: Uses Arch Linux as daily driver.
 This resume was written in vim using Markdown, and rendered using a Makefile and a Python DOM manipulation script.
 3D printing, using self-designed models in Blender and FreeCAD.